 On May 20, 2008, Century entered into an option and joint venture agreement with Augyva in respect of the DLIP (the "Duncan Lake Joint Venture Agreement").
 In 2010, Century earned a 51% interest in the DLIP under the Duncan Lake Joint Venture Agreement after funding a commitment of \$6.0 million.
-Currently, Century has earned a cumulative 65% interest in the DLIP, having funded a further \$14.0 million on the DLIP, under the Duncan Lake Joint Venture Agreement.
+Currently, Century has earned a cumulative 65% registered interest and approximately a further 3% to be registered in the DLIP, having funded a further \$14.0 million on the DLIP, under the Duncan Lake Joint Venture Agreement.